edbeeching/godot_rl_agents_examples/examples/TestExamples/SimpleReachGoal/readme.md

 https://github.com/edbeeching/godot_rl_agents_examples/assets/61947090/cf1f4f71-d92e-4036-916d-322d6986d121

-The env comes in two variants.
-GDScript which uses GDScript for everything except onnx inference (where C# and ONNXRuntime is used), and a CSharp variant that uses everything except the AIController script written in C#.
-This shows one possible way to work with
-Godot RL Agents in C# projects by only writing the extended AIController in GDScript.
+The env comes in three variants (each has its own project folder):
+- `GDScript` standard implementation using gdscript for everything except ONNX inference,
+- `CSharp` implements most of the game code except the extended AIController using C#,
+- `CSharpAll` implements a wrapper for AIController written in C# as well.

+Check the [working with CSharp](https://github.com/edbeeching/godot_rl_agents/blob/main/docs/WORKING_WITH_CSHARP.md) guide for more information about the CSharp variants.

 # Goal: